rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 MLS provides two mechanisms for changing the membership of a group.
 The primary mechanism is for an authorized member of the group to send a Commit that adds or removes other members.
+This first mechanism could use an Add proposal from a member of the group, or it could be in reaction to an "external proposal".
 The second mechanism is an "external join": A member of the group publishes certain information about the group, which a new member can use to construct an "external" Commit message that adds the new member to the group.
 (There is no similarly unilateral way for a member to leave the group;
 they must be removed by a remaining member.)
-[TODO discuss incompatibility of external proposal and external commit.]
+An external joiner cannot be aware of any pending proposals in the group, as they are not yet a member.
+As a result, an external join could effectively wipe out one or more otherwise valid pending proposals.
+It is the responsibility of the sender of those proposals to resend them in the new epoch if desired.

+> **RECOMMENDATION:**
+> If external joins are used, establish a policy for mitigating the impact on
+> pending proposals.

 With both mechanisms, changes to the membership are initiated from inside the group.
 When members perform changes directly, this is clearly the case.